-Application must be made to the tribunal as soon as possible but not later than three months after the incident.
-The tribunal has discretion under the scheme to extend this time limit in circumstances where the applicant can show that the reason for the delay in submitting the application justifies exceptional treatment of the application.
-A set of Frequently Asked Questions concerning the Scheme of Compensation for Personal Injuries Criminally Inflicted can be found here - Criminal Injuries Compensation Scheme FAQ's
+Application must be made to the Tribunal as soon as possible but not later than three months after the incident.
+The Tribunal has discretion under the scheme to extend this time limit in circumstances were the applicant can show that the reason for the delay in submitting the application justifies exceptional treatment of the application.
+A set of Frequently Asked Questions concerning the Scheme of Compensation for Personal Injuries Criminally Inflicted can be found here - Criminal Injuries Compensation Scheme FAQ's.

-Further information may be obtained by contacting the Secretary at the address or telephone number below.
+Further information may be obtained by contacting the Tribunal secretariat at the address or telephone number below.

 In this section, find out about: